Destinations Italy Florence & Tuscany

 Drag to see more

-A 19th-century pink villa built by Baron Oppenheim, used over the years by the former Empress Eugénie of France and the Austrian Royal Family.
-Today: 46 rooms with frescoed ceilings, marble bathrooms, antique furniture, an outdoor heated pool, and a serious spa with sauna, hammam, and ice fountain.
-The position is just south of the center on the edge of Boboli — quieter than the historic streets, with a free shuttle running into the city every 30 minutes.
-The trade-off is the location; the win is the space, the gardens, and the pool.
+A 19th-century pink villa commissioned in the late 1860s by Baron Gustave Oppenheim, of the German banking dynasty, in honor of his young bride Eugenia Fenzi — designed by architects Pietro Comparini and Giuseppe Poggi.
+After the Baron left Florence, the villa passed to the former Empress Eugénie of France (widow of Napoleon III), who turned it into a salon for the Florentine nobility; it later took its current name from a subsequent owner, Egidio Cora.
+Today: frescoed ceilings and Salone degli Specchi, marble bathrooms, antique furniture, a heated outdoor pool, and a serious spa with sauna, hammam, and ice fountain.
+South of the center on the edge of Boboli — quieter than the historic streets, with a free shuttle into the city every 30 minutes.

 What it's known for